Code-Institute-Submissions/Jonasitoelprogramador-Milestone1/README.md

 ##Features
   The site is compromised of 4 separate pages: "Home" page, "Product Info" page, "Videos" page and "About Us" page.

-  All three pages are responsive (computer, ipad, smartphone or anything in between!).
+  All four pages are responsive (computer, ipad, smartphone or anything in between!).
 This responsive design is achieved through a combination of bootstrap columns which alter their widths as viewport size changes and media queries at different intervals.
 This allows users to access the site on all devices and ensures that they will have a positive emotional reaction when they do so.